5 Examples of Excellent SaaS Customer Referral Programs (+What Referral SaaS To Use)

 So, got any good ideas?

 Customer referral programs come in all forms and colors.
-In these five examples, you have learned how different SaaS companies have incentivized their customers to do the PR on the company’s behalf.
+In these five examples, you saw how different SaaS companies incentivized their customers to do the PR on their behalf.

-By giving a little bit back to your customers, whether through a discount, cash, or enhanced product features, you are empowering them to spread positive word-of-mouth PR for your SaaS company.
+By giving a little bit back to your customers, whether through a discount, cash, or extra product features, you are empowering them to spread positive word-of-mouth PR for your SaaS company.

 Do you have any personal experience with incentivising customers to make referrals?
-Share them in the comments below.
+Share them in the comments below.h2